Photographs from:

 About

-I am a writer, artist, and philosopher.
+I am a professor, writer, and artist.